 - The fulfillment of all course work (required courses, core courses, and electives) in the degree program.
 At least the last 30 hours must be completed in residence.

-- The attainment of an average grade of C (2.0) or higher in the courses completed in the major, courses completed in the Boler School of Business, and in all courses completed at the University, each group considered separately.
+- The attainment of an average grade of C (2.0) or higher in the courses completed in the major, courses completed in the Boler College of Business, and in all courses completed at the University, each group considered separately.

 - If required, the passing of a comprehensive examination testing the knowledge and understanding of principles and relations and the ability to reach reasonable solutions to typical business and economic problems; if required by the department, the passing of a comprehensive examination in the major field.
 Such examinations may be oral or written, or both.